mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ### You can also use @Validated for Request Body DTO validation

-In the backgroud, Spring wraps `Hibernate-Validator` and does the validation work.
+In the background, Spring wraps `Hibernate-Validator` and does the validation work.
 Note that `resolveArgument()` method calls `validateIfApplicable(binder, parameter);` and this is the key.

 It picks up `@Validate` parameters first and it triggers validation.
-If it's absent, it looks for any parameters' annoation that start from `Valid`.
+If it's absent, it looks for any parameters' annotation that start from `Valid`.

 That's why @Validated works for both DTO and parameters and DTO.